jofas/blog/content/002-first-time-running/index.md

 ego.
 Before it all, I thought I was in peak physical condition.
-I've been doing sports pretty much my whole life, with only two notable absences, neither recent.
+I've been doing sports pretty much my whole life, with only two notable absences, neither one recent.
 One year when I was fourteen and three years from 2017 to 2020.
 The former was due to a knee injury and the latter was caused by pure and utter laziness.
 Before 2017 I was playing basketball in a club and all other athletic training&mdash;including running&mdash;was accessory to my goal of becoming a good basketball player.
-Then a few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness and I just stopped playing basketball, a sport I have played since I remember.
+A few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness and I just stopped playing basketball, a sport I have played since I remember.
 I tried to do some exercises in the months that followed, but never mustered